Poor Public Transit Is a Big Factor in the Number of High-rises in Toronto

 On the other hand, New York is considered one of the financial capitals of the world.
 It has a legacy of financial institutions that needed their staff to be close together.
 Cheques and documents had to be transferred by hand from bank to bank.
 High-rise buildings allowed corporations to get more floor space, collaboration, and efficiency with a smaller land footprint.

 We cannot forget the affordability issue.
 Generally speaking, condo apartments, typically high-rises, are cheaper than other property types such as detached homes.
 The average price of a detached home in Toronto is around $1M as of January 2020.
-This implies that to be able to afford an average detached property in the GTA, the household income must be over $200k.
+This implies that afford a mortgage, the household income must be over $200k.
 Considering the fact that the average household income in the GTA is less than $100k, many families don’t have any other option for buying a property except buying a condo apartment.

 The simple truth is that the denser the city, the more high-rises there are to accommodate the people living and working there.
 The question then becomes, what makes some major cities like Hong Kong, Toronto, and Tokyo so dense while others like Atlanta aren’t?
 This question may not have a single answer but one major factor is the availability of public transportation.